Quickly Organize A Messy Room in 5 Easy Steps

 Step 1: Work when your energy level is high

-I know that I have the most energy around 10 a.m. (after coffee of course) and that around 1 p.m. my energy slowly starts to fade.
-I recommend tackling a messy room when you have the most energy to do it.
+I know that I have the most energy around 10 a.m., after my morning coffee — and that around 1 p.m. my energy slowly starts to fade.
+Figure out when your highest-energy point is in the day and tackle a messy room then.

 Step 2: Pile It Up

-Begin by searching around the room and gather up everything that doesn’t belong there.
+Begin by searching around the room and gathering up everything that doesn’t belong there.
 I use the largest flat space in the room, like the kitchen island, the dining room table, or the bed!
-In this stage you’re not organizing, you’re just putting all of the items that don’t belong in that room into one big pile!
+At this stage, you’re not organizing, you’re just putting all of the items that don’t belong in that room into one big pile!

 Step 3: Tackle the pile

-Next, you’re going to take things one by one from your clutter pile (or by the basket full) to spots and rooms in the house where the items belong.
+Next, take things one by one from your clutter pile—or by the basket full—to spots and rooms in the house where the items belong.

 An example of this is the dreaded paperwork stack.
-If you have paperwork cluttering your kitchen counter, take it to its real home, the filing cabinet, your home office inbox, or the circular file, wherever each paper goes.
-Just don’t get sidetracked and start organizing the file cabinet!
-Stay focused, tackle the file cabinet another day, and come back to the clutter pile!
+If you have paperwork cluttering your kitchen counter, take it to its real home—the filing cabinet, your home office inbox, or the circular file, wherever the papers go.
+Just don’t get sidetracked and start organizing the file cabinet.
+Stay focused, tackle the file cabinet another day, and come back to the clutter pile.

 This step should go quickly because you’re not organizing, you’re just moving things.
-Take everything from the clutter pile to the place it belongs in the house until there is no more pile!
+Take everything from the clutter pile to the place where it belongs in the house until there is no more pile.

 Step 4: Move on to Drawers, Closets, and Bins

-Now that the surfaces in your room are clutter-free, it’s time to go deeper into the abyss (if you have time).
-Tackle the drawers, closets, cabinets, toy boxes, and bins in that room one by one.
+Now that the surfaces in your room are clutter-free, it’s time to tackle the drawers, closets, cabinets, toy boxes, and bins in that room one by one.

-If you’re cleaning up a big space like the basement then you may have time to only tackle one or two storage bins.
+If you’re cleaning up a big space like the basement, you may want to tackle one or two storage bins.
 That’s ok, do what you can and pick up where you left off at another time.

 To clean a storage bin, closet, or cabinet, I use the same method.
-Everything comes out, shelves or bins get wiped down and I make a separate pile for things that will go back in and a pile for stuff that won’t.
+Everything comes out—shelves or bins get wiped down, and I make a separate pile for things that I will keep.
+Put items to donate in a box or bag to take to a local donation center.

 If it’s a closet, take all the clothes out and lay them on your bed.
-Go through them and only put back what you love and wear.
-I understand keeping dresses or suits for special occasions but at least try them on to see if they still fit!
-If not consider donating them.
+Go through them and only put back what you love and will wear.
+I understand keeping dresses or suits for special occasions, but try them on to see if they still fit.
+If not, consider donating them.

 Step 5: Deep clean if you have time

 At this point, your room should be clutter-free.
 Awesome job!
 Take time to give yourself kudos.
-You should feel a little tired but super excited because you’ve regained control of your space.
+You should feel a little tired but super excited now that you’ve regained control of your space.

-You could stop here but if you have time, add deep cleaning to the mix by moving furniture, vacuuming, dusting light fixtures, washing bedding, washing curtains (they get dusty too) and just wiping down all of the surfaces.
+You could stop here, but if you have time, add deep cleaning to the mix by moving furniture, vacuuming, dusting light fixtures, washing bedding, washing curtains (they get dusty too), and wiping down surfaces.
 Extra credit for wiping down walls, and cleaning windows and sills 🙂

 Leave a Reply